im-infomagnus/git-sync/README.md

 - Sync branches between two GitHub repositories
 - Sync branches to/from a remote repository
 - GitHub action can be triggered on a timer or on push
+- Support for GIT LFS (PULL ALL from source then PUSH ALL to destination)

 ## Usage